-A doctor who specializes in imaging tests (radiologist) will review and interpret the results of your carotid ultrasound.
-He or she will prepare a report for the doctor who ordered the exam, such as your primary care doctor, a doctor trained in heart and blood vessel conditions (cardiologist), or a doctor trained in brain and nervous system conditions (neurologist).
+A doctor who specializes in imaging tests (radiologist) will review your test results, then prepare a report for the doctor who ordered the test.
+This may be your primary care doctor, a doctor trained in heart and blood vessel conditions (cardiologist), or a doctor trained in brain and nervous system conditions (neurologist).

 The radiologist may also discuss the results of the test with you immediately after the procedure.

-The doctor who ordered the test will explain to you what the carotid ultrasound revealed and how the results will affect your medical care.
+The doctor who ordered the test will explain to you what the carotid ultrasound revealed and what that means for you.

 If the test reveals you're at risk of a stroke, your doctor may recommend the following therapies, depending on the severity of blockage in your arteries:

-If your doctor ordered the carotid ultrasound as a follow-up to a surgical procedure, your doctor can explain whether the treatment is working as planned and whether you'll need additional treatment or follow-up exams.
+If your doctor ordered the carotid ultrasound as a follow-up to a surgical procedure, your doctor can explain whether the treatment is working, and whether you'll need additional treatment or follow-up exams.

-If the results of the carotid ultrasound are unclear, your doctor may order additional imaging tests for more detailed images of your carotid arteries, including:
+If your results are unclear, your doctor may order additional imaging tests, including:

-- Computerized tomography (CT) scan.
-A CT scan uses a series of X-rays to produce detailed images of soft tissues in your body.
+- Computerized tomography angiogram (CTA) scan.
+A CTA scan uses a series of X-rays to produce detailed images of the blood vessels in your body.
 Your doctor may inject a dye into a vein to highlight your carotid arteries.

 - Fulgham JR (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Nov.
 26, 2012.